bigscience-workshop/model_card/README.md

 # BLOOM: BigScience Language Open-source Open-access Multilingual Model Card
 Version 1.0 / 20.May.2022

 ## Model Details
 *This section provides basic information about what the model is, its current status, and where it comes from.*

 ### Basics
+*This section provides information relevant to anyone who wants to know about the model.*

 **Developed by:** [BigScience](https://bigscience.huggingface.co)
-*All collaborators are either volunteers or have an agreement with their employer.*
+All collaborators are either volunteers or have an agreement with their employer.

 **Model Type:** Transformer-based Language Model